cernard/crypto-currency-monitor/README.md

 <img src='./images/trend.png'>

-## Some hards for me
+## Some hards for me :broken_heart:

-I'm new to electron...I can't generate a normal installation package...?
+I'm new to electron...I can't generate a normal installation package... :sob:
-If you are familiar with electron and react, help me please.?
+If you are familiar with electron and react, help me please. :joy: